-Most notably from the 2015-2016 season, Valdes made her Lyric Opera of Chicago debut covering Juliette in Roméo et Juliette immediately upon finishing her tenure as an Adler Fellow with San Francisco Opera.
-Throughout the two-year fellowship she performed the roles of Musetta in La Bohème, Papagena in Die Zauberflöte, Clorinda in La Cenerentola, and Barbarina in Le nozze di Figaro.
+Past appearances include a Lyric Opera of Chicago debut covering Juliette in Roméo et Juliette immediately upon finishing her tenure as an Adler Fellow with San Francisco Opera.
+Throughout that two-year fellowship she performed the roles of Musetta in La bohème, Papagena in Die Zauberflöte, Clorinda in La Cenerentola, and Barbarina in Le nozze di Figaro.
 Covers included Johanna in Sweeney Todd, Pamina in Die Zauberflöte, Oscar in Un ballo in maschera, Magnolia in Showboat and Susanna in Le nozze di Figaro, which she also performed in 2013 as member of that company’s Merola Program.

 An accomplished recitalist, Valdes has appeared in concert with Martin Katz, as well as world-renowned flamenco guitarist Pepe Romero.
 She made her New York recital debut with NYFOS performing with Steven Blier and Michael Barrett in Compositora, a recital of female Latin American composers.
 Of her performance, The New York Times praised Ms. Valdes for her interpretation of the repertoire with “keening clarity.”
 She also attended the Steans Institute at the Ravinia Festival which included several concert appearances.
 Ms. Valdes can be heard singing Mendelssohn’s “Hear my prayer” on the album Evening Hymn released by Gothic Records and acclaimed in the American Record Guide.